 Detailed information about the financial aid process can be found throughout the Financial Aid website.

 The cost of attendance [COA] budget is an estimate of the costs a typical student may incur over the fall and winter semesters combined.
 This figure is used to determine your financial aid eligibility and includes both direct and indirect costs.
-Direct costs include tuition, mandatory fees, room and board.
+Direct costs include tuition, mandatory fees, living expenses.
 Indirect costs include books, transportation and personal expenses.
 Current COA budgets can be found at the Estimated Cost of Attendance page.

 The cost of attendance budget also represents the maximum amount of financial aid (grants, loans, scholarships, Federal Work-Study, parent and private student loans) a student can receive.